d-bl/GroundForge-help/docs/transform/spider/index.md

 ### Step 3.1

-You can now click on the blue underlined “stitches and threads” to go to page Stitches to see what you have created and play with your ground.
+You can now click on the link “stitches and threads” to go to page Stitches to see what you have created and play with your ground.
+If you like to see our defintion, please click on the picture in the introduction of this page.

-[the spider][t-snab3]

 [snab3-00]: SNAB3-00.svg?align=left
 [snab3-01]: SNAB3-01.svg?align=right